The Easiest Homemade Granola You’ll Ever Make

 3. In another mixing bowl, prepare the wet ingredients.
 Whisk the maple syrup, melted coconut oil, vanilla extract, cinnamon, and salt together until combined.
 Pour this mixture over the dry ingredients, tossing together well.

-7. Add to an airtight container and store for up to three weeks.
+6. Add to an airtight container and store for up to two weeks.
 Enjoy!

 Notes